zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Transition Operator

-The volume integral equation can be reduced to a relatively simple expression by assuming that the observation point is located in the far zone of the scatterer.
+The volume integral equation can be reduced to a relatively simple expression by assuming that the observation point is located in the radiation zone of the scatterer.
 However, the value of the electric field in the interior remains unknown.
 For a single atom or a small molecule, we can reasonably assume that it doesn't drive itself, which makes the field driving the molecule the same as the incident field, with the resulting (simplified) expression of Equation 13.12 given by Equation 13.5.
 Yet, in general, this assumption does not hold.
 It is easy to convince ourselves by considering a highly reflective or absorptive particle - it seems fairly obvious that the total field deep inside the particle has (on average) a lower magnitude in comparison to the incident field at the same location if the particle wasn't there.

 Let us recall the mechanics of scattering.
 In a dielectric, the incident field drives the dipoles, which in turn act as sources of scattered wavelets interfering with the incident field according to the superposition principle.
 We may continue this line of thinking by considering the effect of a dipole as a secondary source on all other dipoles surrounding it, effectively treating the dipole field as the secondary incident field.
 Repeated application of this iterative approach leads to evaluation of successive orders of scattering one by one.
 This is the general idea behind the [Born series](https://en.wikipedia.org/wiki/Born_series) \[[6](#references) (ch.
 13.1)\].